 - Information from relevant community dashboards, including but not limited to:

-- Change in daily cases.
+- Change in daily cases, 7-day rolling average.

 - Trends among peer institutions of higher education.